Northeast Caucasian languages: Lak isolate

 Lak is spoken in two rayons of Dagestan: Kumux and Kuli (Vači).

 Lezgic family

 Spoken in the Southeast Dagestan highlands and in Northern Azerbaijan.
-The Lezgian language or, as the Lezgian people themselves call it, Лезги чlал (lezgi ch'al), is the biggest in terms of the number of native speakers of all the languages of the Lezgic group (other languages from this group include Tabasaran, Udi, Tsakhur and Rutul).
-They are spoken in the following rayons of Dagestan: Agul, Akhty, Derbent (Kvevar), Kasumxur, Kurakh, Magaramkent, Rutul, Tabasaran, Usukhchay, Khiv and Quba and Zaqatala in Azerbaijan.
+The Lezgian language or, as the Lezgian people themselves call it, Лезги чlал (lezgi ch'al), is the biggest in terms of the number of native speakers of all the languages of the Lezgic group (other languages from this group include Aghul, Tabasaran, Udi, Tsakhur and Rutul).
+They are spoken in the following rayons of Dagestan: Agul, Akhty, Derbent (Kvevar), Suleyman-Stalsky, Kurakh, Magaramkent, Rutul, Tabasaran, Usukhchay, Khiv and Qusar, Khamchmaz, Quba, Qabala, Oguz, Ismayilli and Zaqatala in Azerbaijan.

 Tabasaran was once thought to be the language with the largest number of grammatical cases at 54, which could, depending on the analysis, instead be the Tsez language with 64.

-Lezgian and Tabasaran are literary languages.
+Lezgi, Agul, Rutul, Tabasaran, Tsakhur and Udi are literary languages.